rieckpil/progmot/content/post/giving-my-first-talk.md

 ShowToc: true
 ---

-> Life happens outside your comfort zone - the rest is just repetition.
+> Life happens outside of your comfort zone - the rest is just repetition.

-For a long time, I've been thinking to give a talk at a public conference.
+For a long time, I've been thinking about giving a talk at a public conference.
 While I've already held technical knowledge sharing sessions internally for colleagues or clients, I never stood on stage _in public_.

-Back at the 27th of May 2022, I could tick off this item from my bucket list as I gave my first talk: "How fixing a broken window cut down our build time by 50%" at the [Spring I/O](https://springio.net) in Barcelona.
-The conference had 1200 attendees, around 60 speaker and more than 150 attendees came to my talk.
+Back on the 27th of May 2022, I could tick off this item from my bucket list as I gave my first talk: 'How fixing a broken window cut down our build time by 50%' at the [Spring I/O](https://springio.net) in Barcelona.
+The conference had 1200 attendees, around 60 speakers.
+In total, more than 150 attendees came to my talk.

 This article describes my journey to giving my first talk, including the lessons learned and how I prepared for this event.